theHardCoder05/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 Design patterns used
 Access Control Design Patterns
-Ownable design pattern used in three functions: removeTenant(), withdraw() and addProperty().
-These functions do not need to be used by anyone else apart from the contract creator, i.e. the party that is responsible for managing the rental operations.
+Ownable design pattern used in three functions:  Withdraw() and addCar().
+The key idea is ONLY the Owner can perform the withdraw or refund the deposit back to the driver.
+Ideally, the addCar function should defer to an address(operator) who has the "Operator" Role.
 Inheritance and Interfaces
-Rentals contract inherits the OpenZeppelin Ownable contract to enable ownership for one managing user/party.
+- Import Openzepplin Smart Contracts for all kind of security best pratices and folllowing the guidelione.
+- Created custom intfaces to implement interface design pattern (SOLID) principle.